15 Cyber Security Myths Business Owners Should Leave Behind in 2019

 11. Protecting yourself is good enough

 Businesses rely on other businesses to operate.
 This means no matter how secure or safe your systems and protocols are, but your vendor isn’t following some sort of standard, you might get hacked as well.

 For example, the Facebook-Cambridge Analytica data scandal that blew up last year wasn’t necessarily Facebook’s doing.
 While it can be argued that Facebook could have done more to protect its users’ data, but ultimately it wasn’t them that collected, shared, and abused the data.
 Start thinking upstream and downstream your organization’s value chain.

 12. Going back to paper minimizes risk

-13. Cybersecurity is a form of defense (cost center)
+13. Cyber security is a form of defence (cost centre)

 - The average cost fo each lost or stolen record containing sensitive or confidential information is $148 or 220 NZD.

 As we’ve already debunked earlier, hacking isn’t just about money.

 Just recently, a data breach of username and passwords was just dumped into the internet.
 If you’re part of that hack, imagine all the accounts you use your email to log into — social media, finance and banking, and many more.